ahoereth/featured-video-plus/readme.txt

 If you want to you can post the URL which is not working in the support forums and the plugin might work with it in the next release.

 = I activated local video support, how do I use it? =
-* Add a mp4, webM or ogv video to your Media Library
+* Add a __mp4__, __webM__ or __ogv__ video to your Media Library
-* Copy the *Link To Media File* and paste it into the Featured Video box
+* Copy the ´Link To Media File´ and paste it into the Featured Video box
+* For better [compatibility](http://videojs.com/#compatibilitychart) upload a second version of the same video with a different format and paste the URL in the second input box as a fallback.

+= What is the easiest way to get my video into these formats? = Take a look at the [Miro Video Converter](http://www.mirovideoconverter.com/).
+It is open source, lightweight and compatible with Windows, Mac and Linux.

+= What can I do about those errors I get when uploading my video? =
+* Read [this](http://www.wpbeginner.com/wp-tutorials/how-to-increase-the-maximum-file-upload-size-in-wordpress/) on how to increase maximum file upload size.
-= Why do I get errors when uploading my video? = WordPress does not support HTML5 videos by default.
-I activated the MIME types via the plugin, but you might need to add some more settings: Take a look at this [post](http://ottopress.com/2011/howto-html5-video-that-works-almost-everywhere/).
+* WordPress by default does not support webM.
+The plugin activates it, but under some conditions this might not be enough and you might want to take a look at this [post](http://ottopress.com/2011/howto-html5-video-that-works-almost-everywhere/).

+= What happens if the user does not use a HTML5 compatible browser? = The video player, [VIDEOJS](http://videojs.com/), features an adobe flash fallback if you provide an MP4 video.

 = What about other video portals? =
 Leave me a note in the support forums which you would like and I will consider adding them in the next release.